8th Grade Diagnostic Math Test

 Pythagoras Theorem

-In 8th grade, kids begin to delve further into geometry, and the study of triangles in particular.
-They’ll learn about the Pythagoras Theorem which states that “In a right-angled triangle, the square of the hypotenuse side is equal to the sum of squares of the other two sides.”
+Students in eighth grade start to go more deeply into geometry, focusing on triangles.
+They will study the Pythagoras Theorem, which states, “In a right-angled triangle, the square of the hypotenuse side is equal to the sum of squares of the other two sides.”
 It is represented by the formula: a2 + b2= c2.

 Look Online for More Math Help